Quick Answer

 4. Cash Out Refinance

 If you want to get cash from selling or refinancing your home, you might want to consider refinancing your mortgage.
-This brand-new type of refinancing is rarely used by homebuyers.
+This type of refinancing allows homeowners to convert accumulated home equity into liquid funds.
+While historically described as rarely used, cash-out refinancing has grown significantly — Freddie Mac reports that cash-out refinances accounted for a substantial share of all refinance activity in recent years, particularly as home values appreciated.

 5. Reverse Mortgage Refinance